BinanceAPItest/Delivery_Contract_API/source/index.html.md

 ---
 <font size=4>**2019-09-20**</font>

-* New retured values in response to GET /fapi/v1/account:
+* New returned values in response to GET /fapi/v1/account:
 ``maxWithdrawAmount``, ``openOrderInitialMargin``, ``positionInitialMargin``

-* New retured values in response to GET /fapi/v1/positionRisk:
+* New returned values in response to GET /fapi/v1/positionRisk:
  ``liquidationPrice``